Sayeed-SCE/Parsing-Data-xml/README.md

     Make sure to enter the path for xml data folder and Error logs file are correct.

 There are two versions of this mini project.
-    Version 1 only enter the missing data to the text file.
+    Version 1 only enters the missing data into the missig text file in directory.
     Version 2 generates two files every that we run the code.
         a.
 Missed files
         b.
 Matched or existed file